Meatless Monday Chow

 2 tablespoons toasted sesame oil (plus a little more for the tofu)

-1 14-oz tub of extra firm tofu (remove as much moisture as you can and it cut into 1-inch chunks)
+1 14-oz tub of extra firm tofu (remove as much moisture as you can and it cut into 1/2-inch cubes)

 2 scallions, sliced for serving

-Stir together the soy sauce, hoisin and chicken stock and add to the pan with the veggies.
-Add the tofu and the cooked pasta, and heat through, using tongs to get the veggies and meat mixed in with the pasta.
+Stir together 1/2 cup of soy sauce, 3 tablespoons of hoisin and1/4 cup chicken stock and add to the pan with 3 tablespoons of sesame oil.
+Add the tofu and the cooked pasta, and heat through, using tongs to get the veggies and tofu mixed in with the pasta.

 Remove from the heat and turn into a serving bowl, drizzle with a little more sesame oil, sprinkle with the remaining scallions and serve immediately.